 Older construction often incorporated building materials containing asbestos, PCBs and other substances now known to be hazardous.
 Whether existing structures are to be reused or demolished, knowing the location and stability of hazardous building materials is a must for successful redevelopment.
 Where structures are to be reused, OTO identifies the measures needed to mitigate or eliminate these hazardous materials.

 Where reusing existing structures is not feasible, OTO brings its building demolition experience into play.
-Being well versed in the applicable regulations sets the stage for efficiently managing hazardous building materials during demolition.
+Being well versed in the applicable regulations sets the stage for efficiently managing hazardous building materials and other wastes during demolition.
 For example, in Massachusetts strict requirements apply to the reuse and disposal of demolished building materials.
 For certain recyclable/reusable materials, the Asphalt, Brick and Concrete Policy (the “ABC Policy”) dictate the regulatory parameters.
 In more complex situations, the solid waste regulations pertaining to Beneficial Use Determinations (the “BUD” program) govern the reuse and management of these materials.

 The presence of asbestos in building materials or PCBs in older caulk, paint, mastic and other adhesives can pose troublesome and expensive issues for site redevelopment.
 Our experience can make running this regulatory gauntlet more predictable and productive.